janithaDassanayake/DW-Business-Intelligence-Data-Visualisation-Assignment-2/README.md

 # 1: Data source for the assignment 2
 ---------------------------------------------
-•	Used the data warehouse you implemented and loaded with data in Assignment 1 as the data source for the assignment 2.
+•	Used the data warehouse that i have implemented and loaded with data in Assignment 1 as the data source for the assignment 2.

 # 2: SSAS Cube implementation
 ---------------------------------------------